Mini Projects For The WM250 Lathe

 It is always a good idea to put something over the lathe bed when changing chucks.
 This simple tray has a twofold use, as a chuck board (1) or as a tray to keep spanners, parts, rules or micrometers on (2).
 Made from a piece of 9mm MDF about 200mm by 150mm with a couple of further strips of the same MDF to let the board stand on the flat parts of the bed.
 A softwood trim and a coat of varnish add some wear resistance and a piece of rubber drawer liner completes the job.

 Photo (3) shows the underside of the tray, you can see where it sits on the bed from the oily marks.
 Photo (4) is nothing to do with the tray but a close up shot of the way protector which is just a length of plastic DPC material sandwiched between two bits of aluminium flat.
 I have just used a couple of hex head bolts to hold it in palace but you could make a couple of knurled head screws.
-The bolts / screws use the mounting holes in the saddle for the traveling steady and serve the other function of preventing ingress of swarf.
+The bolts / screws use the mounting holes in the saddle for the travelling steady and serve the other function of preventing ingress of swarf.

 Belt Tension Adjuster